-Minimum Requirements Advanced Requirements Requirement is met: yes (🖋 ) or no (💢 ) Findings and Observations Requirement is met: yes (🖋 ) or no (💥 💥 ) Findings and Observations a significant gap at the level of advanced requirements.
-Public health issues assessment $\checkmark$ There was no separate health impacts assessment but a generic section in the ESIA, which does not cover some aspects such as Covid-19 or bacterial pollution of Shokhdara River.
+Minimum Requirements Advanced Requirements Requirement is met: yes (🖋) or no (💢) Findings and Observations Requirement is met: yes (🖋) or no (💢) Findings and Observations a significant gap at the level of advanced requirements.
+Public health issues assessment \checkmark There was no separate health impacts assessment but a generic section in the ESIA, which does not cover some aspects such as Covid-19 or bacterial pollution of Shokhdara River.
 This is acceptable at the level of minimum requirements, given the low level of health risks.
-This assessment includes public health system capacities and access to health services √ While these were not covered in the ESIA this is acceptable at the level of minimum requirements, as 1) project staff are well aware of the nearest health facilities (Roshtkala district hospital at ~20km and Tavdem rural clinic at ~5km), 2) most workers are local (so there is little additional use of these facilities), 3) the project has its own first aid facilities, and contractors have trained nurses on staff.
-The assessment takes broad considerations into account, and both risks and opportunities relating to public health × The health impact assessment was limited, which is a significant gap against advanced requirements.
-This assessment has considered health needs, issues and risks for different community groups $\checkmark$ Not assessed but this is acceptable at the level of minimum requirements, given the low level of health risks.
-Manag gement Community Impacts and Benef its Management plans and processes for issues that affect project-affected $\checkmark$ PEC has a comprehensive E&S Policy and experience with the management of social impacts.
-A number of relevant plans and processes are Processes are in place to anticipate and respond to emerging risks and opportunities relating to × There is good engagement of affected people and their representatives, and PEC staff and construction workers are embedded in local communities,
+This assessment includes public health system capacities and access to health services ~ While these were not covered in the ESIA this is acceptable at the level of minimum requirements, as 1) project staff are well aware of the nearest health facilities (Roshtkala district hospital at ~20km and Tavdem rural clinic at ~5km), 2) most workers are local (so there is little additional use of these facilities), 3) the project has its own first aid facilities, and contractors have trained nurses on staff and have made arrangements with public facilities to cooperate and cover the costs of services.
+The assessment takes broad considerations into account, and both risks and opportunities relating to public health √ The initial health impact assessment in the EIA was limited.
+However, the project has since initiated a comprehensive health monitoring and adaptive management program with the public health authorities, which will be able to detect any risks and opportunities.
+This assessment has considered health needs, issues and risks for different community groups \checkmark Not assessed but this is acceptable at the level of minimum requirements, given the low level of health risks.
+Management Community Impacts and Benef fits Management plans and processes for issues that \checkmark PEC has a comprehensive E&S Policy and experience with the management Processes are in place to anticipate and respond to × There is good engagement of affected people and their representatives, and